 Get Off Auto-Pilot and Try Ideas in a Different Medium

 Instead of changing your painting ideas, change what you're using to paint those ideas.
-Try a new medium, or a combination of mediums (aka mixed media) to free up your brain from automatic and jaded painting styles.
+Try a new medium or a combination of mediums (such as mixed media) to free up your brain from automatic and jaded painting styles.
 Stop reaching for your favorite paintbrush and putting the paint on the paper in exactly the same way that you find comforting and easy.
 Stop using your favorite colors and try some new combinations.

 Make a huge switch by trying something such as watercolor pencils and a water brush, or encaustic painting.
 Or if you're used to working with wet color, try working with dry color in the form of pastels.
-Or add a medium to speed up or retard the rate at which your acrylic or oil paint dries.
+You can also add a medium to speed up or retard the rate at which your acrylic or oil paint dries.